-If you need a new vehicle, you know that there is a lot of financial decisions to be made in addition to picking out a suitable make, model, and year for your needs and preferences.
-Deciding to purchase a vehicle is a big decision, but deciding how much to spend as a downpayment shouldn’t be.
+If you need a new vehicle, you know that there are a lot of financial considerations to keep in mind, in addition to picking out the car that meets all your needs and preferences.
+Purchasing a vehicle is a big decision, but deciding how much to spend as a down payment shouldn’t be.
 As a general rule, you should be prepared to pay at least 20% of the vehicle’s sticker price upfront.

 It might seem like a big chunk of change, and it is.
-But although you may see flashy and tempting offers to pay 0 percent down up front, you should do everything you can do to avoid these options.
+Although you may see flashy offers to pay 0% down upfront, which can certainly be tempting, you should do everything you can to avoid these options.

-Why Do I Need To Pay At Least 20 Percent?
+Why Do I Need To Pay at Least 20%?

-You Don’t Want To Owe More Than The Car Is Worth
+1. You Don’t Want to Owe More Than the Car Is Worth

-And don’t even think about putting 0 percent down.
-With sales tax, interest, and applicable fees, the cost of your loan will be more than the car is worth before you drive it off the lot.
+And don’t even think about putting 0% down.
+With sales tax, interest, and applicable fees, the cost of your loan will be more than the car is worth before you even drive it off the lot.
 Pretty scary, right?

 If you wreck your vehicle and it is totaled, your insurance company will likely cover the amount the car is worth — which could be substantially less than the amount you owe on your loan.